-ACQUISITION OF REAL PROPERTY 1323.12
+ACQUISITION OF REAL PROPERTY 1314.1

-(Revised and Renumbered 6/2005)
+(Renumbered11/2020)

 The DGS has the general responsibility for approving the acquisition of real property, including exercising purchase options, for nearly all state agencies.

 Appraisal of Real Property, Agencies with Real Estate Staff.
 The RPSS prepares appraisals of real property or specific property rights upon request.
 An appraisal review is an independent review of real estate appraisals that ensures the appraisals are prepared in conformance with accepted appraisal principles and techniques.